Dateline: Belgrade, Serbia

 The 10 Most Expensive Cities for Expat Living

-Zurich is not only the most expensive city in Europe but also the world.
+Zurich is not only one of the most expensive cities in Europe but also the world.
 It is followed closely by its other Swiss counterpart, Geneva.
 Almost everything from entertainment to transport and rent is expensive in Zurich, a stance that is further accentuated by the strong Swiss Franc.

 In fact, Zurich has one of the highest concentrations of millionaires per capita.
 That is hardly surprising considering that the average Swiss family has a net worth nearing $600,000, the highest average in the world.
 That means that everything from maid service to taxis costs a fortune.

 Geneva is in close competition with Zurich as the most expensive city in the world.
-In fact, while it takes second place on our list, it captured the top spot on Expatistan’s cost of living index.
 Despite lower taxes and higher salaries, many residents in Geneva see their money disappear into mandatory insurance payments and over-priced goods and services.

-Utilities, food, healthcare, clothing, and entertainment all cost more in Geneva than anywhere in Europe.
-The city has the world’s most expensive cinema and even managed to snatch the top spot for the world’s most expensive boneless skinless chicken breast!
-Costs for transportation and electronics are similar to the rest of Europe and, though gas is cheaper than in countries like France and Italy, owning a car is very costly.
+Utilities, food, healthcare, clothing, and entertainment cost more in Geneva than anywhere in Europe.
+Costs for transportation and electronics are similar to the rest of Europe, and though gas is cheaper than in countries like France and Italy, owning a car is very costly.

 While Iceland may seem unassuming, it will quickly take your cash and run with it if you ever decide to settle down for a time in the country’s capital city.